Elabuga Institute (branch) of KFU: Soviet period

 During the post war years the teachers' institutes lost their value in connection with a broad development of secondary education and increase of requirements to the level of teachers' qualification.
 The Elabuga state teacher training institute was formed on the basis of the Elabuga teachers' institute by the resolution of Council of Ministers of RSFSR of August 19, 1952.

 Since April 1, 1953, the enrollment of students on two faculties was announced: physical-mathematical and philological.
 150 students were accepted for the first course.
 The next year the correspondence department was opened where 200 students were accepted.

-The institute quickly grew, forming the new faculties: pedagogics and techniques of primary education (1959), foreign languages (1965), technical (1975) – the unique faculty during this period in the Volga region – and some others.
+The institute formed the new faculties: pedagogics and techniques of primary education (1959), foreign languages (1965), technical (1975).

 Since December, 1973 the 8-month preparatory department was opened at the institute, the main objective of which consisted in preparation working and rural youth for admission to the institute.
-Thanks to it in 1973 ESTI was regarded by the Ministry of national education of RSFSR as the higher educational institution of the second category, and in 1986 — the first category.

 In 1982, for achievements in teacher training ESTI was handed the challenge Red Banner of the Ministry of Education of the USSR and the Central Committee of trade union educators, higher education and research institutions.